ASFOpenSARlab/opensarlab-cluster/README.md

 - **AWS Resource Setup**: A guide on setting up the current configurations of the AWS resources used by the system.
 - **System Setup**: A guide on how to set up the current system.
 - **Speculative Advice**: My advice based on what I've learned about the Jupyterhub system so far on specific topics that may or may not be of value.
-- **Resources**: Resources that I found useful creating the current system, hopefully they will also be helpful to others.
+- **Resources**: Resources that I think may be useful to anyone working on this or a similar system.

 ## Future Tasks